uccser/cs-field-guide/csfieldguide/static/interactives/packet-attack/README.md

 There are eight in total, with Level 0 reserved for a level created from URL parameter input.

 The last level in the array is, by design, impossible to beat.
-The program *will* try and fail to index beyond the array if the last level is beaten.
+The program will return to level 1 if the last level is beaten.

 ## URL parameters